nershman/imbalanced-learning/README.md

 ##### Convergence

 ![convergence](pics/ep_rec/foc.png)

+In the 40 epochs we ran, focal loss does not seem to converge, and recall does not increase much.
+There does seem to be a noisy but constant increase in recall, as loss decreases.
 ![convergence](pics/ep_rec/ce.png)
 ![convergence](pics/ep_rec/nm.png)
 ![convergence](pics/ep_rec/smote.png)
+Near Miss seems to converge quite fast, and SMOTE is close to converging as well.
 ![convergence](pics/ep_rec/asym.png)

 It takes many epochs, but eventually the converges to a very high recall rate when using asymmetric loss.